eark-project/E-Ark-ERMS-export-bridge/README.md

 # Installation

+This section describes how to install the backend of the EEM.

+## Setting up the database

 Before installing the REST service, the DB has to be setup.
 A MySQL DB is used.
 The procedure for setting it up is as follows (assuming you are on a Linux server):

 1. Install a MySQL or a MariaDB DBMS.
 Instructions for how to do this can be found elsewhere.
 2. Create a DB called (e.g.) "exm" and a user called "eark".
 You can choose different names by changing these values in the pom.xml.
+Grant all privileges to the eark user on the exm database.
+3. Log in to the DBMS and choose the exm database.
+4. Create the tables needed by the EEM by running this script: [setup_db.sql](https://github.com/magenta-aps/E-Ark-ERMS-export-bridge/blob/master/db/setup_db.sql) (this can be done with the following command from the MySQL shell: `mysql> source path/to/setup_db.sql;`)

+## Setting backend for development purposes

+... more to come.

 # Documentation for the frontend developers